 The LED is terminated over a couple of pin outs, while the three terminals of the photo-transistor is terminated over the other three assigned pin outs.

 The idea of operating a relay with an optocoupler is simple, it's all about providing an input DC from the source which needs to be isolated to the LED pin outs via a limiting resistor (as we normally do with usual LEDs) and to switch the photo transistor in response to the applied input triggers.

 The above action illuminates the internal LED whose light is detected by the photo-transistor causing it to conduct across its relevant pin outs.

 The photo-transistor output is normally used for driving the preceding isolated stage, for example a relay driver stage.

-As shown in the following circuit diagram, the relay driver may consist a NPN transistor or a PNP transistor.
+The following concepts show how a relay driver can be configured with an optocoupler using transistors.
+As shown in the following circuit diagrams, the relay driver may consist a NPN transistor or a PNP transistor.

 An external transistor is recommended in a situation where the relay coil resistance is low, below 300 ohms and the relay requires a higher amount of current above 50 mA.